 |Deakin course code||H326|

-The School of Nursing and Midwifery at Deakin is one of the largest in Australia and is committed to providing excellence in all its courses, particularly to reflect current trends and evidence-based practice in nursing.
-Our distinctive partnership program connects students to many health care organisations in the public and private sector.
+The School of Nursing and Midwifery at Deakin is one of the largest in Australia, and is committed to providing excellence in its courses through an emphasis on current trends and evidence-based practice in nursing.
+You will benefit from the cutting-edge facilities and equipment our purpose-built Clinical Simulation Centre offers.

 Department of Human Services policy and Working with Children Check